 The game consists of three episodes, each dedicated to retrieving one of the regalia.
 Each episode is an open-ended world that takes place in a different area of Neo-Nippon.
 Some areas are inaccessible initially, but can be reached after equipping certain gears.
 Throughout the levels there are doors, some of which lead to rooms full of enemies, and some of which lead to Elder Hakase's store where Hagglegears, ninjutsu items, and other power-ups can be purchased.

 Haggle Man can run, jump, slash enemies with his sword, and throw shuriken.
-Taking a page from Shinobi's book, your default attack is the shuriken, but when you are within close proximity of your target, your attack automatically becomes a sword slash.
+Taking a page from Shinobi's book, the default attack is the shuriken, but when Haggle Man is within close proximity of his target, the attack automatically becomes a sword slash.
 Ninjutsu items allow Haggle Man to make use of additional attacks which may be more effective than the sword or shuriken.
 Through the course of the game, he can pick up nuts from fallen enemies.
 These can be cashed in at Elder Hakase's store to buy new Hagglegears or ninjutsu items.

-Hagglegears can be collected and equipped to extent Haggle Man's abilities.
+Hagglegears can be collected and equipped to augment Haggle Man's abilities.
 He can equip up to three gears at once, each being a different size.
-Each gear has a specified power rating, and you cannot equip gears that cause the total power to exceed Haggle Man's maximum power allowance.
+Each gear has a specified power rating, and Haggle Man cannot equip gears that cause the total power to exceed Haggle Man's maximum power allowance.
 Power upgrades can be purchased from Elder Hakase's shop.